RimRaider639/Lint/readme.md

 - Attempting to register with the same email returns `{ message: "Email already has an account" }`

-- Successful registration returns `{ message: "User successfully registered" }`
+- Successfull registration returns `{ message: "User successfully registered" }`

 #### `POST /login`

 - Sending an unregistered email returns `{ message: "Email is not registered" }`

 - Sending the wrong password returns `{ message: "Password does not match the given email" }`

+* Successfull login returns `{ message: "User successfully logged in", token }` where token is a randomly genererated string that can be used for authentication.

 ### User Schema: